-“I think I got away from who I was as a player,” he says.
+“I think I got away from who I was as a player,” Lobbestael said.
 “I play the game with a lot of passion and sometimes I just have to let my instincts kick in and go play football.”

 After two seasons he had thrown 247 passes, with just 110 caught by his teammates and 12 by the other guys.
 And Tuel, two years younger, was the entrenched starter.
 Was it time to leave?

-“When Jeff took over, I talked with Jack Thompson a little bit and he told me, ‘whatever you do, do it with class,’ “ Lobbestael says, mentioning the Cougar legend who was not only was a great quarterback but was also his mentor and father to Lobbestael’s good friend, Tony.
+“When Jeff took over, I talked with Jack Thompson a little bit and he told me, ‘Whatever you do, do it with class,’ ” Lobbestael said, mentioning the Cougar legend who not only was a great quarterback but was also his mentor and father to Lobbestael’s good friend, Tony.